Schulik/aiolos/README.txt

 *** 2. In order to execute Aiolos, type:
 ************************************

-   ./aiolos -par planet_spherical.par -spc mix3.spc
+   ./aiolos -dir test_files/ -par planet_spherical.par -spc mix3.spc

 with the *.par (parameter) and the *.spc (species) file present into the command line.
 This is a simple hydrostatic test problem, i.e. the initial density profile that is constructed should be kept perfectly.